DDudka9/freeda/docs/docs/html/_sources/usage.rst.txt

 	.. image:: /_images/GUI_genomes_downloaded.png

-   *There will be 18-22 genomic assemblies downloaded for each selected taxon.
+   *There will be 18-22 genomic assemblies downloaded for each selected taxon unless you specified a subgroup.
    This step is triggered each time you select a new working directory ("Set directory" in GUI)!*

 **EACH TIME**